ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 If present, keeps the date picker open after the user clears the date or dates.
 By default, this attribute is not present.

+##### hide-keyboard-shortcuts-panel

+If present, hides the keyboard shortcuts panel at the bottom of the picker.
+By default, this attribute is not present.

 ##### common attributes

 This element includes [common attributes](https://amp.dev/documentation/guides-and-tutorials/learn/common_attributes) extended to AMP components.